-Most Police functions are handled through this division; to include routine patrols, business checks, residential patrols, traffic enforcement, report taking and criminal apprehension.
+Most Police functions are handled through these divisions; to include routine patrols, business checks, residential patrols, traffic enforcement, report taking and criminal apprehension.

 We, the members of the Beaufort Police Department, are committed to being responsive to our community in the delivery of quality services.
 Recognizing our responsibility to maintain order, while affording dignity and respect to every individual, our objective is to improve the quality of life through a community partnership that promotes safe, secure neighborhoods.